 30 May – 5 June 2020, Helsinki, Finland

-IPR Summer School will be arranged its fifth time on 3 – 8 June 2018.
+IPR Summer School will be arranged its seventh time on 30 May – 5 June 2020

 The IPR Summer School includes a range of different events and seminars.
-It will take place during the second week of June (3-9 June).
+It will take place during the first week of June.
 The IPR Summer School targets academics, practitioners and students.
-The Director of the IPR Summer School is Professor Niklas Bruun, the Director of the IPR University Center.

 IPR Summer School is a remarkable chance to meet IPR enthusiasts from all a round the world.
 It provides an opportunity to discuss and share thoughts with world’s leading experts, as well as to expand professional networks.

 During the summer school you can enjoy the early summer’s warmth and greenery and the bright summer nights.
 It is the best possible time to get to know the beautiful capital of Finland, Helsinki.

 The previous IPR Summer School has got remarkable reviews from students all a round the world: